The Public Plumbing of the Citadal of Mycenae

 It's hard to distinguish history from myth in Mycenae.
 According to Homer, the city was founded by Perseus, the son of Danae and Zeus.
 The dynasty of Perseus was eventually overthrown by Pelops, a son of Tanalus.

-The real Mycenaean Royal House of Atreus was probably descended from this Pelops, although it's hard to tell what was mythical as opposed to merely mythic.
-But somewhere around the 14th Century BC, there seems to have been a King Agamemnon of Mycenae.
+The real Mycenaean Royal House of Atreus probably was descended from this Pelops, although it's hard to tell what was mythical as opposed to merely mythic.
+But it seems that some time around the 14th Century BC there really was a King Agamemnon of Mycenae.

-Agamemnon (or Άγαμέμνων) is said to be the son of King Atreus and Queen Aerope of Mycenae.
+Agamemnon (or Άγαμέμνων) is said to have been the son of King Atreus and Queen Aerope of Mycenae.
 Agamemnon's brother was Menelaus.

 Menelaus' wife Helen was abducted by Paris of Troy and taken back to his city on the northwest coast of Anatolia.
 Agamemnon then commanded the Achaean forces (what we often mis-label as "Greek" today) in the Trojan War.